BDC Hamburger Icon

 • Prebuilt plug-ins

-• 1,500-plus apps
+• 1,700-plus apps

-• Knowledge base theme
+• Knowledge base themes

 • API docs

-Who Is Salesforce for?
+Who Is Salesforce For?

 Salesforce is an ideal CRM solution for businesses that want to generate more sales leads and enjoy more successful lead conversions.
-Salesforce gives companies genuine control over how their marketing and sales teams operate.
-The platform combines a competent and intuitive marketing suite, an omnichannel communications tool, a companywide database, and first-class analytics tools and reporting capabilities.
+Salesforce gives companies comprehensive control over how their marketing and sales teams operate.
+The platform combines a powerful and intuitive marketing suite, an omnichannel communications tool, a companywide database and first-class analytics tools and reporting capabilities.
 It’s highly flexible, with customizable workflows that improve staff efficiency and effectiveness.
-There’s also a massive selection of apps and plug-ins that can ensure Salesforce fits your precise business needs.
-Visit our complete review of Salesforce CRM for a more detailed overview of the platform’s features.

 Did You Know?Did you know